Photo © Mark Sequiera

-Amruta Patil (born 19 April 1979), writer and painter, is the author of graphic novels Kari (2008) and Adi Parva: Churning the Ocean (2012) and Sauptik: Blood and Flowers (2016).
+Amruta Patil (born 19 April 1979), writer and painter, is the author of graphic novels Kari (2008), Adi Parva: Churning the Ocean (2012) and Sauptik: Blood and Flowers (2016).
 Kari is a tale about friendship, love and death; its eponymous queer heroine steers through Smog City, a magic-realism version of Mumbai.
-Adi Parva is based on the Mahabharat, the Vishnu Puraan and the tradition of oral storytellers and its sutradhaar is the river goddess Ganga.
+Adi Parva is based on the Mahabharat, the Puraans and the tradition of oral storytellers and its sutradhaar is the river goddess Ganga.
 It was selected as one of 2012’s best graphic novels by comic book historian, Paul Gravett.
-Amruta is currently working on Adi Parva‘s sequel, Sauptik: Blood and Flowers (tbr Fall 2016).

 Style and Influences

 Amruta, who identifies primarily as a writer, has a freewheeling visual style that incorporates acrylic painting, collage and charcoal.
 Recurring themes in her work include memento mori, sexuality, myth, sustainable living, and the unbroken thread of stories passed down from storyteller to storyteller through the ages.

 On Twitter: @hathoric